By Deb Johnstone, transformational life and business coach

 There’s no limit to the life we can create for ourselves and we deserve to have it all.
 It’s our time to thrive and our lives aren’t coming to an end, they’re only just beginning to get interesting at this stage.

-My purpose and passion now is to make sure we have more of the types of conversations we will be having on the summit.
-To make available the support and resources for women to start each day feeling filled with vitality and have the clarity to live a meaningful purpose driven life after the kids leave home and beyond.
+My purpose and passion now is to make sure that support and resources are available for women to start each day feeling filled with vitality and have the clarity to live a meaningful purpose-driven life after the kids leave home and beyond.

 Deb Johnstone is a Cairns based transformational life and business coach, NLP practitioner, EDISC consultant and trainer, mindset speaker and coach.
 She works with people locally, globally and Australia-wide to guide you to transform your life, business or career and create the life of your dreams.
 Find out more about Deb at www.debjohnstone.com.au.